The Blue Aeroplanes: History

 The follow-up to Beatsongs was delayed until 1994, when the album Life Model was released on the Beggars Banquet label; it was followed by Rough Music in 1995.
-"Broken & Mended" from Life Model was the band's last single to chart and is a favourite at gigs.
+"Broken & Mended" from Life Model was the band's last single to reach the charts, and is a favourite at gigs.
 A long break and another label change to ArtStar preceded the release of Cavaliers in 2000.
-Following negotiations with EMI who now owned the rights to Swagger and Beatsongs, The Blue Aeroplanes made a surprise return to this major label.
+Following negotiations with EMI, which now owned the rights to Swagger and Beatsongs, the Blue Aeroplanes made a surprise return to this major label.
 EMI re-released Swagger Deluxe as a 2-CD version in January 2006.
 This was followed by an album of new material called Altitude later that year, released on EMI's Harvest imprint.
 The group then recorded an album of cover versions of classic tracks that were originally recorded by artists signed to the Harvest label.
 The album, called Harvester, was released by EMI/Harvest in 2007.

 As well as the two FriendLoverPlane compilations, several other compilations have been released in recent years.
+Fruit (Live 1983–1995) was released on Fire Records in 1996, and covered 12 years of live performances recorded at various venues.
 Huh!
 The Best of The Blue Aeroplanes (1987–1992) was released by EMI/Chrysalis in 1997 and featured many of the songs from Swagger and Beatsongs.
-Also in 1997, Warhol's 15 The Best of the Blue Aeroplanes (1985–1988) was released and covered the preceding period when the band was signed to Fire Records.
-In 1996 Fruit (Live 1983–1995) was released on Fire Records and covered 12 years of live performances recorded at various venues.
-Then in 2001, ArtStar released Weird Sh*t which featured both rare tracks and alternative versions of some of the band's best-known songs from Swagger through to 'Cavaliers.
+Also in 1997, Warhol's 15 – The Best of the Blue Aeroplanes (1985–1988) was released and covered the preceding period when the band was signed to Fire Records.
+Then in 2001, ArtStar released Weird Sh*t which featured both rare tracks and alternative versions of some of the band's best-known songs from Swagger through to Cavaliers.

 In 2008 and 2009, limited-edition live albums were released and sold at the annual Christmas gig at Fiddlers in Bristol.
 Live in Cheltenham (2008) and Skyscrapers (2009) were limited to just 100 copies each and each featured songs not included on the other live CD.
 Their Christmas gig moved to The Fleece a few years later and is a staple in their touring calendar.

 The band released a new album Welcome, Stranger! in January 2017 through Pledgemusic.
+This was followed up by "Culture Gun".
+Written and recorded over three years, the much-delayed – mainly due to vocalist Gerard Langley being hospitalized with cancer – album was released on 28 April 2023, by Last Night From Glasgow.